Hungarian Communist Party: World War II and Communist takeover

 The KMP entered the 1940s a shell of what it once was.
 In late 1941, following Germany's invasion of the Soviet Union, the Central Committee advised Party members to work with non-Communist resistance groups in order to present a united anti-German front.
-This prompted the KMP to attempt to re-establish itself as a legal entity in Hungary, despite the Horthy government's alliance with Nazi Germany.
+This prompted the KMP to attempt to re-establish itself as a legal entity in Hungary, despite the Horthy's government's alliance with Nazi Germany.
 This movement was quickly put to an end, however, as mass arrests in 1942 effectively destroyed the leadership of the KMP.
 This, coupled with the dissolution of Comintern in 1943, spelled the end of the KMP as a functioning party for the time being.

 In an effort to continue their actions, Hungarian Communists under János Kádár founded a new party, dubbed the Peace Party, as a replacement for the KMP.
 This designation lasted until late 1944, at which point the Peace Party reverted to its designation as the Communist Party.
 By this point, Horthy was frantically trying to end Hungary's role in the war.
 Attempts to scale back the involvement on the German end failed, and so, with the Red Army approaching the country's borders, Horthy tried to declare Hungary a neutral state.
 The move backfired horrendously; the Arrow Cross Party forces seized the capital, took power, and set the stage for a four-month battle that claimed thousands of lives and left Budapest in ruins.
 The city was finally liberated in February 1945.

 Despite rapid growth in membership immediately following the war, the party refounded under the name MKP received 17 percent in the elections, equal to the Hungarian Social Democratic Party.
 But the appointment of party secretary László Rajk as Minister of the Interior, coupled with the presence of the Red Army in the country and strong support for the MKP within other parties, allowed the Hungarian Communists time to whittle away their political opponents.
 Party leader Mátyás Rákosi implemented a strategy of pressuring the non-Communist parties to gradually push out their more courageous elements as "fascists" or fascist sympathizers, a strategy he later called salami tactics.

 Within two years, the MKP had broken the power base of the Independent Smallholders Party (FKGP), the majority party in the new government, and by 1948, every party but the Social Democrats had either vanished or taken over by fellow travelers willing to do the Communists' bidding.
 The Social Democrats were eliminated in 1948 by a forced merger with the Communists in June 1948 which formed the Hungarian Working People's Party (MDP).
 However, the few independent-minded Social Democrats were quickly shunted aside, leaving the MDP as essentially the MKP under a new name.
 In 1949, elections were held in which voters were presented with a single list from the Communist-controlled Independent Democratic Front.